 The Trading Post was incredibly cheesy.
 As we strolled through, there were overpriced souvenirs everywhere.
 The store was also challenging for pushing a stroller or mobility device around.
-My children easily knocked into cramped corners.
+My children easily reached out of strollers for breakables and we felt backed into cramped corners.

 Where can you eat with your family?

-As avid budgeters, we love to explore our world while keeping the cost down.
+As avid budgeters, we love to explore our world while keeping costs down.
 We ate a gluten-free, healthy picnic with a breathtaking mountain view.

 We picked up a Modern Market meal.
 I’m obsessed with the Wintergreen salad (baby greens, green apple slivers, goat cheese crumbles, roasted potato, chopped Medjool dates, candied walnuts, and their flavorful agave herb vinaigrette).
 My husband snagged the gluten-free Pepe pizza, and my kiddos love the kid’s mac & cheese.
 However, you can’t go wrong with any of the kid’s meal selections!